devadvance/devadvance.github.io/_posts/2021-12-16-kikos-lab-kl-90-fe-unbox.md

 The KL-90 FE from Kiko's Lab is a 75% keyboard with both an interesting layout and unique design.
 I'm excited to build and try out this keyboard, especially the macro columns and encoders.

-One note: the colors on this case make it particular important to color balance the photos, so if you are interested in comparing this keyboard against a reference palette, here's a photo that includes one!
+One note: the colors on this case make it particularly important to color balance the photos, so if you are interested in comparing this keyboard against a reference palette, here's a photo that includes one!

 <div class="center width70">
   <a href="/images/posts/2021-12-16-kl-90/KL-90-01.jpg" target="_blank" rel="noopener">